Skin Physics Photon Review: does it work?

 The instruction book recommends you start with a "preparation" phase.
 You apply the serum, set the device to 3 minutes, and gently move the device over your whole face.
 Next, you divide your face up into six sections, and hold the device still over each section for 4 minutes.

 Take a look at the photo below.
 The treatment head is big, but not big enough to cover each entire section.
 So if you follow the instructions, you'll miss half your face!
-See below for how I divide the face into treatment sections to achieve more complete coverage.

 If you divide your forehead in two, the device will treat the wrinkles above your eyebrows - but you've missed that pesky central frown line!
 So you need a third section, in the middle of your forehead.